neoxush/vmess/README.md

 # Hello World
-some open and free v2ray feeds, use it wisely and under your own risk control
+I collect some open and free v2 feeds from Internet, feel free to use them but do be aware of the risk by yourself